ARTEUPARTE / BLOG

 Its an interesting area because, why not?
 Art should be democratic, but it isn’t.
 And someone should be able to use any tool available to them to create something they believe to be meaningful.
 In reality, where does art find its voice?
 Usually from the audience.
 Is something perceived as art unless the audience believe it to be so?
 Usually not.
 So if someone who has had no experience in photography presses a button and makes something magical, then why not?
 I think its only ignorance or fear that would make you afraid of such a phenomenon.
 A fear that your hard-earned knowledge is being challenged, for example, by people who never had a clue about taking a photo on an old machine.
 But what’s the difference?
 All tools of photography are man-made objects and its not like people make their own cameras very often, whereas painters may mix their own paints or create their own brushes.

 I think if you trained as a photographer, (which I didn’t) then you may be afraid and irritated that what felt like such arduous learning to you, is merely a button pressed for someone else, but this discussion isn’t a new thing.
-There are other ways to use photography, and call yourself what you want, it does’nt matter.
-If your art or photography is meaningful, people will see the beauty and strength or story in it, no matter how it was made.
+There are other ways to use photography, and call yourself what you want, it does’nt matter. ivermectin why is it given to a cat If your art or photography is meaningful, people will see the beauty and strength or story in it, no matter how it was made.
 The same question could be asked of artists who do not make their own work, like Hirst or Murakami or most of the modern day pop-artists.

 There are many photographers who join the bandwagon of the analog.
 Are you a 35mm girl or digital?